dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 * *replacing references to type parameters* by type `Object` (or another type if the type parameter is bounded)
 * replacing generic types (in declarations and when used) by the corresponding *raw types*
 * inserting *cast operations* where needed to retain type-safety
-* and reasoning at compile-time that these *casts will succeed*
+* reasoning at compile-time that these *casts will succeed*
-* and generating so-called *bridge methods* in order not to break *polymorphism* in extended generic types
+* generating so-called *bridge methods* in order not to break *polymorphism* in extended generic types

 One way to think about *generics in Java* is that *Java inserts the cast operations, knowing that they will succeed*.